April 19, 2017

 HOMINY, Okla. — Visit the Fred Drummond Home in April to view an exhibit of American Indian art featuring artists from Osage County.
 The exhibit, which will be on display through the month of April, includes paintings, pottery, sculptures and ribbon work.

 Some of the featured artists are: Cha Tullis of Cha's Art Gallery, Hominy; Frank Lorenzo, Pawhuska; Joe Don Brave, Pawhuska; Lisa Weaver, Hominy; Bill Hague, Pawhuska; Addie Roanhorse, Pawhuska; Dr. Robert Chesbro, Pawhuska; and Dinette Daniels of Water Bird Gallery, Pawhuska.

 The Fred Drummond Home is open Wednesday through Saturday, 9 a.m. to 5 p.m., and Sunday 1 p.m. to 5 p.m.
 Due to staffing limitations, it is recommended that visitors call prior to planning a visit.
 Admission is $7 for adults, $5 for seniors ages 62 and up, $4 for students ages 6 to 18, and free for children 5 and under.
 Group rates and discounts for veterans also are available.

 The Fred Drummond Home is a division of the Oklahoma Historical Society.
-The mission of the Oklahoma Historical Society is to collect, preserve and share the history and culture of the state of Oklahoma.
+The mission of the Oklahoma Historical Society is to collect, preserve and share the history and culture of the state of Oklahoma and its people.
 Founded in 1893 by members of the Territorial Press Association, the OHS maintains museums, historic sites and affiliates across the state.
 Through its research archives, exhibits, educational programs and publications the OHS chronicles the rich history of Oklahoma.
 For more information about the OHS, please visit www.okhistory.org.